fxchen/frankc/2014 May/habits.md

 Habits are behaviors you do without thought.
 Your default.
 Your routine. *Habits become the operating system you live your life through.*

+The secret many of us miss... **YOU can change this operating system.**

+Marketers, advertisers, psychologists, designers have discovered tiny secrets that can help you create the change you want to see in the world.

 Benjamin Franklin—statesmen, musician, author, inventor—asked himself every morning:

 > What good shall I do today?